-He is a national authority on tax procedure and issues affecting the low income taxpayer community.
+He is a national authority on tax procedure, tax administration and issues affecting the low-income taxpayer community.
 Book has written extensively on the relationship of IRS agency actions and broader principles of administrative law, on the intersection of tax and poverty law, and on tax compliance.
-Recent articles have appeared in the Stanford Law & Policy Review, Indiana University, University of Wisconsin, and American University Law Reviews, and in annual reports submitted to Congress by the National Taxpayer Advocate.
-He is also updating and revising the treatise, IRS Practice and Procedure, originally authored by his former colleague, the late Michael Saltzman.
-Book, a frequent speaker and panelist at bar associations and public interest organizations, has testified before Congress and the Treasury Department on the fair administration of our nation’s tax laws.
+He is the cofounder and one of the primary bloggers at Procedurally Taxing.
+His articles have appeared in the Stanford Law & Policy Review, Indiana University Law Journal, University of Wisconsin, American University Law Reviews, among other journals, and in two annual reports submitted to Congress by the National Taxpayer Advocate.
+He is also the successor author for the Thomson Reuters treatise IRS Practice and Procedure, originally authored by his former colleague, the late Michael Saltzman.
+Book, a frequent speaker and panelist at bar associations and public interest organizations, has testified before Congress and the Treasury Department on the fair administration of our nation’s tax laws and on the future of tax administration.
 He is the 2007 ABA Tax Section Spragens Pro Bono Award winner for his outstanding and sustained commitment to pro bono services with respect to federal tax law, and is a fellow of the American College of Tax Counsel.

 Professor Book received his B.A. from Franklin & Marshall College (magna cum laude), his J.D. from Stanford University School of Law, and his LL.M (Taxation) from New York University School of Law.
 At Stanford Law School, he was a founding editor of the Stanford Law & Policy Review, and at New York University School of Law he was a student-editor at the Tax Law Review.